simonejw/MonAmiParis/README.md

 ## Acknowledgements
 Mon Ami Paris was developed by Simone Williams as part of a project for the course Scientific Computing in Astrophysics at Yale University.

-We would like to acknowledge the following open source projects:
+I would like to acknowledge the following open source projects:

 OpenStreetMap for providing the base map data ParisData for providing the public resources and services data (https://opendata.paris.fr/) Thank you for using Mon Ami Paris.
-We hope you find it helpful in navigating and exploring Paris.
+I hope you find it helpful in navigating and exploring Paris.